-Expectations Exceeded Met Not Met Multimodal You use a form that You both include and You do not include at Elements helps you express your integrate multimodal least three multimodal points clearly.
+Grading (G Expectations Exceptional Met Not Met Multimodal You use a form that You both include and You do not include at Elements helps you express your integrate multimodal least three multimodal points clearly.
 You have elements well.
 You use elements, include tried something beyond at least three non- irrelevant elements, or a traditional paper, even linguistic examples. do not integrate the if the execution is not elements that are perfect.
 You have used a included. form different than WP1.
 Manuscript You respond well to You respond well to You have not responded Preparation peers' comments and my most of your peers' and to your peers' comments comments.
 You have my comments.
 You have or my comments fully. made a strong effort to made some effort to Only minimal effort is improve your writing improve your writing made to improve. based on the comments. based on the comments.
 Attention to You meet the basic You are close to the You are not close to the Assignment requirements of the basic requirements of basic requirements of assignment, including the assignment, but may the assignment.
 1800-word-equivalent have missed one or in content, sharing with more pieces. me, and appropriate naming of documents.

-Your grade for WP2 will be determined by how well you meet the above criteria.
+Your grade for WP2 will be determined by the criteria above.
+A "not met" cancels out one "exceptional."